Dupuytren’s contracture treatment

 After surgery you will need specialist physiotherapy.
 Our hand therapy team will work with you to help you regain movement in your finger.
 In some cases, a hand splint might be recommended to stretch the healing tissues.

 After surgery for Dupuytren's contracture, you will likely have stitches and a bandage, so you won't be able to drive until these are removed.
 This is usually after 12 to 14 days.
-A week or so after this, you should make sure you're able to hold the steering wheel and change gears safely without pain before driving again.
+A week or so later, you should make sure you're able to hold the steering wheel and change gears safely without pain before driving again.
 Always discuss this with your surgeon.

 After surgery, you can expect to return to work within two to four weeks, depending on your recovery and what your job involves.
 Your consultant will discuss this with you.
 After the percutaneous needle fasciotomy, you can often go back a day or two later.

-London Bridge Hospital _Sept 23_225.jpg
+Thumb surgery patient at London Bridge Hospital

 This content is intended for general information only and does not replace the need for personal advice from a qualified health professional.